rodrijl/meli-app/README.md

 ### `npm start`

-In order to search the products you need the server running.
-More info here:https://github.com/rodrijl/meli-app-server
+In order to search and create products you need the server running.
+More info here:https://github.com/rodrijl/meli-app-server.

+Also you can see a deploy here : http://mindswood.xyz/